jesper4/morsed/README.md

 scipy
 ```

-The helper scripts also use some common tools, like:
+The helper scripts also use some common tools:

 ```
 wget